Native Growth Protection Areas (NGPAs) and Critical Area Protection Areas (CAPAs)

 How Can I Tell If My NGPA/CAPA Is Unhealthy?

 Development, deforestation and other land uses have fragmented critical areas.
 Changes over time can result in an unhealthy NGPA/CAPA to the point where the area no longer functions properly for the purpose of pollutant reduction or habitat protection.
-Indicators that your NGPA/CAPA may be unhealthy include:
+Although not all are a violation of Snohomish County code, the following are indicators that your NGPA/CAPA may be unhealthy:

 - Invasive weed populations